-using a diverging red-white-blue color map shown in Figure 7 (4) can support users to determine transmembrane proteins or hot-spots in a protein binding site that repel water and, thus, might be a good candidate for the interaction with certain ligands.
+1) Protein and Cluster Visualization: By default, the receptor protein is rendered using the Solvent Excluded Surface (SES), a smooth molecular surface that shows the interface between the protein and a specific small molecule like a solvent or ligand [26], [52].
+It visualizes the 3D structure of the protein, which is an important aspect of docking.
+The spatial perception is enhanced using ambient occlusion [53], which particularly helps to get a better impression of the depth of cavities (i.e., possible binding sites; R2).
+The SES can be colored by the physicochemical properties of the protein, which helps to analyze the binding capabilities (R5).
+For example, the hydrophobicity coloring uses a diverging red-white-blue color map as shown in Fig. 7(4).
+This coloring can support users to determine transmembrane proteins or hot-spots in a protein binding site that repel water and, thus, might be a good candidate for the interaction with certain ligands.
 The coloring mode and the color maps are user-adjustable parameters, including, e.g., coloring by element, B-factor, or protein chain.

-The ligand clusters are visualized as dodecahedra placed at the centroid of the cluster (Figure 7 2) and colored using a linear color map from white to green ().
+The ligand clusters are visualized as dodecahedra placed at the centroid of the cluster (Fig. 7 (2)) and colored using a linear color map from white to green ().
 The color expresses the quantitative difference in cluster size.
 We opted for dodecahedra instead of simpler spheres to visually differentiate them from the atoms, which are often represented as spheres.
-Selecting a cluster by clicking on the corresponding dodecahedron makes the dodecahedron disappear and the Radial Menu described below will appear.
+Selecting a cluster by clicking on the corresponding dodecahedron makes